Oversized and overweight vehicles and loads need to follow additional requirements before travelling on our roads.

 There are strict controls on the weight and axle loads of vehicles.
 This is to protect our road network.
 If, for example, your vehicle exceeds the load limits, you need to apply for an overweight permit before you travel.

-Check section 2.2 of our Overweight permit manual to see if it will qualify for an overweight permit.
+Check the permit manual to see if it will qualify for an overweight permit.
 Not all vehicles qualify – and if the vehicle is too big, you won't be able to use it on New Zealand roads.

 An overdimension (or oversize) vehicle or load is one that exceeds one or more of the maximum dimensions allowed for standard vehicles.
 To drive an overdimension vehicle or load, you need an overdimension permit.